 As many Americans adjust to a new normal of working from home in a virtual office, it’s business as usual for millions of healthcare workers across the country.
 Nurses, doctors, servers, housekeepers and facilities crews at each of our communities have shown up for work every day to make sure things run smoothly for The Culpeper’s residents.
 These dedicated team members are quite literally on the front lines of the nation’s battle against Coronavirus (COVID-19).

-In order to show support and express appreciation, LifeSpire, The Culpeper’s parent company, began sending catered meals to each community on March 24.
-LifeSpire’s human resources team has done outreach and placed orders at local restaurants in the areas surrounding our communities.
+In order to show support and express appreciation, LifeSpire of Virginia, The Culpeper’s parent company, began sending catered meals to each community on March 24.
+LifeSpire of Virginia’s human resources team has done outreach and placed orders at local restaurants in the areas surrounding our communities.

-Stephanie Clower is the Director of Nursing at The Glebe, another LifeSpire community.
-She says the meals are another way LifeSpire has shown its support.
-“I have said many times over the last three years that LifeSpire and The Glebe are truly the best company and facility that I have ever had the privilege of working for.
+Stephanie Clower is the Director of Nursing at The Glebe, another LifeSpire of Virginia community.
+She says the meals are another way LifeSpire of Virginia has shown its support.
+“I have said many times over the last three years that LifeSpire of Virginia and The Glebe are truly the best company and facility that I have ever had the privilege of working for.
 I am so thankful to be a part of this organization.
 Your kindness and concern for our staff during this difficult time is so very much appreciated,” Clower said.

 “At the heart of the Foundation’s mission, we promise to care for our residents and provide them with essential services and programs to enhance their lives.
 Behind the scenes, our staff plays a major role in providing these services.
 Supporting the crisis fund is a wonderful way to let our staff know we appreciate everything they are doing to keep our residents safe, healthy and engaged.”